Welcome to the HARPdoc website

-HARPdoc is a faciliated course that uniquely addresses how people think about their hypoglycaemia and its avoidance.
+HARPdoc is a facilitated course that uniquely addresses how people think about their hypoglycaemia and its avoidance.
 In a recent trial, HARPdoc helped people recover a degree of hypoglycaemia awareness and reduce their experience of severe episodes.
 It also helped improve mental health, with reduced diabetes distress, anxiety and depression - all of which are higher in people with treatment-resistant hypoglycaemia.

 How does HARPdoc work?

 HARPdoc uses psychological theory to address unhelpful health beliefs that act as barriers to hypoglycaemia avoidance and recovery of awareness.
-It is delivered by specially-trained diabetes educators to small groups, on-line or face-to-face, over six weeks, with re-inforcement at 3 and 6 months.
+It is delivered by specially-trained diabetes educators to small groups, on-line or face-to-face, over six weeks, with re-enforcement at 3 and 6 months.
 The educators are supported by the HARPdoc psychology team.
 People participating in HARPdoc remain under the care of their usual diabetes care provider.